Wesleylewis05/WesleyLewis.github.io/_pages/about.md

   - /about.html
 ---

-I’m a fourth-year undergraduate at the University of Virginia studying computer science.
+In May 2024 I graduated from the University of Virginia (UVA) with a B.S. in Computer Science.

 I’m primarily interested in developing and integrating sensing techniques for robot manipulation and understanding of their environments.
-I work in the Collaborative Robotics Lab at UVA led by Professor Tariq Iqbal, focusing on multi-agent reinforcement learning for human-robot collaboration.
-This summer, I will be at the Robotic Caregiving and Human Interaction Lab led by Professor Zackory Erickson at the Carnegie Mellon Robotics Institute.
-I will continue my research using spectroscopy and tactile sensing for liquid classification and manipulation.
+I worked in the Collaborative Robotics Lab at UVA led by Professor Tariq Iqbal, focusing on multi-agent reinforcement learning for human-robot collaboration.
+I've also worked at the Robotic Caregiving and Human Interaction Lab led by Professor Zackory Erickson at the Carnegie Mellon Robotics Institute.
+Currently I make regular contributions to the Radio Telemetry Tracker Project for Engineers for Exploration at the University of California San Diego.